Could YOU Have a Sleep Disorder?

 - Not everyone who snores has sleep apnea, and vice versa.
 People who do not snore can still have sleep apnea.
 Obstructive sleep apnea, the most common type, is caused by blockage of the upper airway and results in temporarily impaired airflow during sleep.
 This blockage sometimes causes loud snoring, snorting, and gasping.
 Central sleep apnea occurs when the brain fails to send correct signals to your breathing muscles, resulting in breathing stoppage or abnormal breathing patterns.

-Anyone who has trouble sleeping or often feels sleepy or fatigued during the day, despite getting the recommended seven hours of sleep, should speak to their healthcare provider to determine the cause.
-Because poor sleep is commonly attributed to factors like stress, diet, or environment — especially for those who do not have other symptoms or do not fit the stereotype — it’s important to rule out sleep apnea as the cause of poor sleep.
+Bottom line: anyone who has trouble sleeping or often feels sleepy or fatigued during the day, despite getting the recommended seven to eight hours of sleep, should speak to their health care provider to determine the cause.
+Because poor sleep is commonly attributed to factors like stress, diet, or environment—especially for those who do not have other symptoms or do not fit the stereotype—it’s important to rule out sleep apnea as the cause of poor sleep.
 If the cause is not sleep apnea, then the next steps can be taken to resolve the problem.

 There is no question that sleep apnea is a serious disorder that is woefully underdiagnosed and therefore untreated.
 As more people become aware of the condition and misconceptions are eliminated, hopefully, more people will seek help.
 People are often so accustomed to feeling sleepy during the day that they just get used to it.
 It’s not until they finally experience a restful night’s sleep for the first time that they realize how much better they feel.